Abdolraouf-KIE/FYP_Multi-view_method/README.md

 Sem 1

 - [x] Breadth Background
-- [ ] Utilize a platform for initial solution to finish something for the "work done so far" and list down neccessary things need to learn.
+- [ ] *(inprogress)* Utilize a platform for initial solution to finish something for the "work done so far" and list down neccessary things need to learn.
 - [ ] Depth litreture review

 Sem2